Nexa-Bites/fraud-detection/README.md

 Number of revoked credentials for a user: num_revocations Number of unique DIDs the user has : num_dids
 Number of times the user has changed their encryption keys: key_rotations

+# Client folder
+The client folder contains node js code.
+This simulates how the backend will fetch from the database and connect to the fastapi hosted online to get predictions and send them to a frontend.